christieewen/notes/unix/commands.md

 df -k -- Check disk

+du -- Check disk usage

 ps -ae | grep mongo

+wc -l <filename> -- Count the number of lines or rows in a file.

 Find a file recursively in the current directory using grep with regular expressions.
 In this example, to ignore upper case or lower case: